Compression of Currents and Varifolds: Main results

 Henceforth, we denote by $L: V \longrightarrow V^{*}$ the isometric duality mapping of the RKHS $V$.
 By the reproducing property of the kernel functions, it is a standard fact that the following equality holds:

 which is the dual vector field in $V$ to the linear functional $\delta_{c}w$.
-Using the Riesz representation theorem and the explicit form \ref{dualityidentity} of the isometric duality map in Reproducing Kernel Hilbert Spaces, the proposed approximation of discrete functionals is equivalent to approximating functions in $V$ of the form:
+Using the Riesz representation theorem and the explicit form \cref{dualityidentity} of the isometric duality map in RKHS, the proposed approximation of discrete functionals is equivalent to approximating functions in $V$ of the form:

 with compact approximations of the form,

 with size $m\ll n$.